 - Pre-proposal screening with BrIDGs staff to confirm eligibility as a collaborating organization and adequacy of the current data package.
 This process consists of submission of an abstract for the proposed project and a telephone discussion.

-- Submission of a full proposal package includes a formal request (five-page maximum written document) and specified supporting documents.
-View the detailed instructions (PDF - 188KB) and sample proposal form (PDF - 140KB).
+- Submission of a full proposal package.
+This package includes a formal written proposal and specified supporting documents.

 - Internal, confidential programmatic and scientific assessments of the submitted proposal by BrIDGs staff.
 External drug development experts and an advisory group representing other NIH Institutes and Centers with disease expertise in each proposal area conducts additional evaluations, which are based on four key criteria: